What is Developer Mode and how do I use it?

 To enter or exit Developer Mode, click the button 'Enter Developer Mode' / 'Exit Developer Mode' on the left side of an active Scenario.
 This button will only show up if you are logged in and have marked yourself as a developer in your account settings.

 During the execution of a Scenario, the rules and programs generate a large number of objects.
 Some of these objects are messages to the user.
 Normally, only these message objects are displayed and the rest are invisible.
 While Developer Mode is active, the other types of objects will also be displayed.

 In developer mode, the right side of the screen will show additional information on an object when you select it.
 You can also hover over or click on the objects to see arrows that indicate which other objects directly refer to them, which makes it easier to notice dependencies.

-To make it easier to find the objects relevant for you, you can also set some filters on the left side of the screen by pressing the button.
+To make it easier to find the objects relevant for you, you can also set some filters on the left side of the screen by pressing the "Configure Filters" button, which will show up on the left side of the screen while you are in Developer Mode.
 These filters determine which objects will be shown and which will be hidden while in Developer Mode.

 The types of objects in a Scenario